DNP Leadership Program Online

 DNP Executive Leadership Specialization Curriculum

 Completion of the DNP, executive leadership specialization degree requires 42 credit hours.
 The expected length of the program is just over two years.
-The program is structured to have two short online residencies with the remainder of courses offered online in eight-week modules.

 Nurses without an MSN that only want the DNP